 About non-extraction orthodontics

 At Lotus Dental we follow a ‘functional orthodontic’ approach.
-It is our experience that in 98% of cases there is no need for extraction of crooked teeth and that all the teeth (apart from the 4 wisdom teeth) can fit harmoniously into the dental arch – creating a broad, aesthetic smile, balanced profile, healthy jaw joints, relaxed head and neck muscles and an attractive face.
+It is our experience that in the majority of cases there is no need for extraction of crooked teeth, using appliances to retrain muscles, expand the dental arches and reposition the lower jaw.

 We use orthodontics for: